-- Students caught gambling on campus will be suspended.
+Students caught gambling on campus are subject to disciplinary action.

-- Walkmans, /CD Players, Beepers, Pagers, IPODS, MP3s, or other electronic devices are not to be activated or used during school hours (7:50 a.m. - 3:04 p.m.).
-Electronic devices used, or seen, during this time will be confiscated.
-Parents can retrieve such items from the Dean’s Office on the first Monday of each month at 3:15 p.m.
-Electronic devices will be released to the parent only if the student’s detention hours are cleared.
+All electronic devices are not to be activated or used during school hours (7:54 a.m. - 3:07 p.m.).
+Electronic devices used (or seen) during this time will be confiscated.
+Parents can retrieve such items from the Dean’s Office after school.
 It is recommended that all electronic devices be left at home.
-Cell phones are not to be activated or used during school hours (7:50 a.m. - 3:04 p.m.).
-Cell phones used, or seen, during this time will be confiscated.
-Parents can retrieve cell phones from the Dean’s Office at the end of the day.
+Cell phones are not to be activated or used during school hours (7:54 a.m. - 3:07 p.m.).
+Cell phones used (or seen) during this time will be confiscated.
+Parents can retrieve cell phones from the Dean’s Office after school.

 It is the policy of the Los Angeles Unified School District to comply with the following:

 “No person … shall, on the grounds of race, color, or national origin, be excluded from participation in, be denied the benefit of, or be otherwise subjected to discrimination under any program or activity receiving federal financial assistance from the Department of Education.”